Hymenoptera : Vespidae

 There are many species of wasps in a range of sizes, colours and shapes.
 Some are beneficial in the garden and help control various plant pests.
 Others can be serious home pests and in large numbers, threaten native insects and spiders.

-Common Paper Wasps are an Australian native species, generally tan coloured with darker stripes, 10 – 15 mm long and narrower than the European Wasp.
+An Australian native species, generally tan coloured with darker stripes, 10 – 15 mm long and narrower than the European Wasp.

 Wasps defend their nest aggressively, swarming out to attack if disturbed.
 Unlike bees that die after only one sting, wasps can repeatedly sting and remain unaffected.
 Their sting is painful and inflammatory.
 Multiple stings, or a sting to the throat, can be dangerous.
 Some people are allergic to wasp stings and may even be unaware of their allergy.
 Always use extreme caution near nests.